 A portrayal should not restrict the innovation of equipment manufacturers and unnecessarily interfere with the individual operational and risk based requirements of individual VTS providers.

-A portrayal may also contain considerations regarding system failures and recovery, and if possible/appropriately describe Business Continuity Measures.
+A portrayal may also contain considerations regarding system failures and recovery, and if possible/appropriately describe business continuity measures.

 A portrayal should consider local regulations considering storage and access of data.

-A portrayal should consider measures to be taken against unauthorised access to the system.
+A portrayal should consider measures to be taken against unauthorized access to the system.

-A portrayal should have some flexibility to consider advanced technologies that may be adopted in the future for Aids to Navigation Requirements and Management (ARM), ships, VTS, etc.
+A portrayal should have some flexibility to consider advanced technologies that may be adopted in the future for AtoN requirements and management (ARM), ships, VTS, etc.

-DEFINITIONS & ACRONYMS
+DEFINITIONS

-Definitions

-In conjunction with this guideline, there is benefit in using agreed terminology, in order to have a clear understanding of what various terms mean.
+In conjunction with this Guideline, there is benefit in using agreed terminology, in order to have a clear understanding of what various terms mean.
 This is particularly important when making a distinction between such terms as data and information, as well as display, presentation and portrayal.

 The following terms are defined based on what is contained in widely recognized dictionaries or technical references.
 This includes the Oxford English Dictionary, Merriam Webster Dictionary, IALA Dictionary, IHO Dictionary, and relevant ISO standards.